radareorg/radare2-book/basic_commands/block_size.md

 ## Block Size

 The block size determines how many bytes Radare commands will process when not given an explicit size argument.
-You can temporally change the block size by specifying a numeric argument to the print commands.
+You can temporarily change the block size by specifying a numeric argument to the print commands.
 For example `px 20`.

     [0xB7F9D810]> b?
     |Usage: b[f] [arg]